What is the Speaking Out Learning Resource?

 We would very much appreciate, after delivering the lessons, if teachers and facilitators would take the time to complete a short survey about their experience of delivering the resource.
 The survey includes 7 questions and can be found here: Speaking Out Learning Resource Evaluation

-If you would like more information about the Speaking Out project please contact Emma Gascoigne, project coordinator by email at email@example.com
+If you would like more information about the Speaking Out project please contact Scottish Women’s Aid.

-This project is funded by the Heritage Lottery Fund, and is a partnership between Scottish Women’s Aid, Glasgow Women’s Library, the Glasgow University Centre for Gender History and Women’s History Scotland.
+This project was funded by the Heritage Lottery Fund, and was a partnership between Scottish Women’s Aid, Glasgow Women’s Library, the Glasgow University Centre for Gender History and Women’s History Scotland.